drupal/recommended-project/web/themes/custom/frontend/README.md

 #### CSS compilation

-To compile once, use `rpm run build:css`
+To compile once, use `rpm run theme:build`
-To run the watcher, use `npm run watch:css`
+To run the watcher, use `npm run theme:watch`

-#### Adding general CSS that is applied to every page (e.g. header, footer, fonts)
+#### Adding general CSS/JS that is applied to every page (e.g. header, footer, fonts)

-- Type your SCSS in an existing component in dev/pcss
+- Type your CSS/JS code in an existing file in dev/pcss or dev/js
-- OR create a new component in dev/pcss and use it by adding it in frontend.libraries.yml under global-styling.
+- OR create a new file in dev/pcss or dev/js and use it by adding it in frontend.libraries.yml under global-styling.

 #### Adding CSS specific to sections of the site

-- Create a new library in frontend.libraries.yml OR dev/components/*/libraries.yml
+- Create a .pcss.css or .js file in templates/xyz for Drupal elements or in templates/components/xyz for smaller components (e.g. buttons)
-- Create your SCSS or JS files in the same folder
+- Create a new library in frontend.libraries.yml, the path to CSS/JS is css/xyz/file.css or css/components/xyz/file.css
 - Include this library wherever it is needed using Twig files: {{ attach_library('frontend/LIBRARY_NAME') }}

 #### Critical CSS